conduktor/conduktor-reference-architecture/notes.md

 │
 │ Unable to create group, got error: Invalid token.

+I had to `unset CDK_API_KEY` since I had that variable set from a different demo.
+Would be useful to tell the user to try this if they are having authentication issues since env vars supercede tfvars.

 ## Kafka issues

 - k3d doesn't map 9092
 - ingress doesn't have routing rule for 9092
 - gateway advertised host is incorrect if you want to serve traffic from outside of kubernetes

+Now all fixed in this branch.